Group 5 element: Oxyanions

 In aqueous solution, vanadium(V) forms an extensive family of oxyanions as established by 51V NMR spectroscopy.
 The interrelationships in this family are described by the predominance diagram, which shows at least 11 species, depending on pH and concentration.
 The tetrahedral orthovanadate ion, VO_{4}^{3−}, is the principal species present at pH 12–14.
 Similar in size and charge to phosphorus(V), vanadium(V) also parallels its chemistry and crystallography.
 Orthovanadate VO_{4}^{3−} is used in protein crystallography to study the biochemistry of phosphate.
 Beside that, this anion also has been shown to interact with activity of some specific enzymes.
 The tetrathiovanadate [VS4]3− is analogous to the orthovanadate ion.

 At lower pH values, the monomer [HVO4]2− and dimer [V2O7]4− are formed, with the monomer predominant at vanadium concentration of less than c.
 10−2M (pV > 2, where pV is equal to the minus value of the logarithm of the total vanadium concentration/M).
 The formation of the divanadate ion is analogous to the formation of the dichromate ion.
 As the pH is reduced, further protonation and condensation to polyvanadates occur: at pH 4–6 [H2VO4]− is predominant at pV greater than ca. 4, while at higher concentrations trimers and tetramers are formed.
-Between pH 2–4 decavanadate predominates, its formation from orthovanadate is represented by this condensation reaction:
+Between pH 2–4 decavanadate predominates, though its formation from orthovanadate is optimized at pH 4–7, represented by this reaction: